Approach

 How has the Penn State community been involved in shaping the strategic plan?

 In 2023, the University launched the strategic planning process with strong community participation and representation.
 More than 80 members from across the University were selected to contribute their perspective within phase one.
+The University also sought broad engagement in phase two through targeted participation in which goal leads and co-leads connected with select community members to participate in discussions or contribute to committees.

 How can I engage with the strategic planning process?

-To contribute to the development of your college, campus or unit plan, please contact the unit’s executive.
+We highly encourage faculty, staff, and students to contribute their thoughts by reaching out to strategicplan@psu.edu.
+To contribute to the development of your college, campus, or unit plan, please contact the unit’s executive.

 How does the strategic planning process intersect with other University initiatives, such as the road map and the Academic Portfolio and Program Review?

 While the Penn State road map and Academic Portfolio and Program Review are distinct from the strategic plan, both efforts are aligned with the strategic plan’s focus on advancing the University’s mission and commitment to academic excellence and innovation.
-There will be strong collaboration between the efforts to Enhance Student Success and the APPR, specifically in how we align our educational offerings to provide transformative experiences for our students.
+There will be strong collaboration between the Enhance Student Success goal and the APPR, specifically in how we align our educational offerings to provide transformative experiences for our students.

 Questions?